discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 **Opening**
 - Summon <Skill id ="12497"/> as you run towards the boss orb.
 - When the red circle appears around the arena start to cast <Skill id="5531"/> and then <Skill name="Barrage"/>
-- <Skill name="Pointblankshot"/>,  <Skill id="45743"/> for insta CC.
+- <Skill name="Pointblankshot"/>,  <Skill id="45743"/> for instant CC.
 Start casting <Skill name="Pointblankshot"/> just before Ensolyss becomes vulnerable so you can hit both CC skills.
 - <Skill name="onewolfpack"/>, <Skill name="sicem"/>
 - <Skill name="rapidfire"/>
 - <Skill name="worldlyimpact"/>
 - <Skill name="pathofscars"/> and <Skill name="Whirlingdefense"/>
 - Pick up <Skill name="conjurelightninghammer"/> if your weaver is kind enough to give you  one and use <Skill id="5725"/> (Skill 4).
 - AA with <Skill name="conjurelightninghammer"/> until its phased or your <Skill name="pathofscars"/> is back up.
-- If it still isnt phased swap weapons and use <Skill name="rapidfire"/>
+- If it still is not phased swap weapons and use <Skill name="rapidfire"/>

 **Orb phases**